This article is for admins of professional plans.

 Explore plans and pricing

-Admin-assisted recovery isn't available to Business or Business Plus plan members using single sign-on (SSO).
+Admin-assisted recovery isn't available to Business or Omnix plan members using single sign-on (SSO).
 SSO means you use one login application to access Dashlane and other work accounts.
 Instead of a Master Password, you use your regular work password to log in to Dashlane.
 If you don't know whether you have SSO, ask your manager or plan admin.

 Admin-assisted recovery provides admins of professional plans with a simple and secure way to recover a member's Dashlane account if that member forgets their Master Password.
 This article explains how admins can manage the admin-assisted recovery setting.